MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al199.md

 The type of the sum index field '{0}' must be numeric (Decimal, BigInteger, Integer, or Duration).

-The type of the sum index field '{0}' must be numeric (Decimal, BigInteger, Integer, or Duration).

 ## Description
 Only fields of the numeric type (Decimal, BigInteger, Integer, or Duration) can be used as sum index fields.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also
 [Getting Started with AL](../devenv-get-started.md)